 A 240 V outlet powers most washing machines.
 The two outlets installed in the kitchen are either 60 or 120 V.

-To run the kitchen’s washing machine, you will need to install a 240 V behind the cabinets.
+You must have 240 V behind the cabinets in the kitchen to run the kitchen’s washing machine.
 This is not a project you can do by yourself.
 There are several qualified electricians in your area.

 A washing machine also needs to be connected to a water supply.
 Although the kitchen might have only one cold water collection, your washing machine will still work with cold water.
-You will therefore need to connect the washing machine near the kitchen sink.
+Therefore, you will need to connect the washing machine near the kitchen sink.

 The problem with installing a washing machine in the kitchen is its noise when operating.
-You will therefore need to get used to the noise.
+Therefore, you will need to get used to the noise.

 A washing machine is also too giant and requires ample space; your kitchen might not have enough space to fit a washing machine.